Topics: Candidate Sourcing, Talent Acquisition, Talent Compliance, Talent Management

 Interviews can end quickly, and it is never enough time to know a candidate completely.
 Once you have the resume, and the knowledge, make sure you ask the right questions.
 Besides asking common questions, recruiters should also ask questions specific to the candidates.
 However, you do not have a lot of time, and making the interview process lengthy will drain you and the candidate both.
 Ask your questions wisely, and gather data on everything you wanted to know.

-Body language often shows how severe or committed a person is.
+Body language often shows how sincere or committed a person is.
 Almost 60% of human communications are done through body language.
 That is more than 50%.
-You can learn a lot about your candidates, from judging their posture, hand movements, and more.
+You can learn a lot about your candidates by judging their posture, hand movements, and more.
 You do not need to be an expert, but you can tell who is excited and not.

 Don’t bother taking notes and scribbling down everything the candidate says.
 It is hard to have a productive, informative two-way conversation while you are scribbling down things.
 Ask for someone’s assistance who could write down the critical notes to compare later on.
 However, as a recruiter, you should be more focused on the conversation and the candidate in general.